cleac/bool_to_algeb/README.md

 To use it, you should have python3.3 on your machine (the least tested version).
 Usage is pretty simple: you type your boolean function in doublequotes in terminal.
 E.g. `./main.py "x1 and x2"`.

-Also, there is [systolic_processor.py](another executable file here).
+Also, there is [another executable file here](systolic_processor.py).
 This is the targer of whole tool - possibility to convert boolean functions instructions of systolic processor to arythmetic.
 To use it, type `./systolic_processor.py` and then number of output nodes you need.
 (Note: if there will be to much, i may take some time, 'cause code is not very optimized)